m0ose/asx/docs/Turtle.md

 > `static defaultVariables ()`

-Returns an object with defaulted variables for the turtle constructor.
+Returns an object with defaulted variables for the Turtle constructor.

 ## Constructor